ST10461894/prac1/README.md

         // Set onClick listeners for buttons
         btnSave.setOnClickListener
-            Get morning time from etMorningTime and convert to Int Get afternoon time from etAfternoonTime and convert to Int Get note from etNote
+            Get morning time from etMorningTime and convert to Int Get low from high and convert to Int
+            Get note from etNote

             If morning time and afternoon time are not null and note is not empty Add morning time to morningTimes
-                Add afternoon time to afternoonTimes
+                Add low time to high
                 Add note to notes
                 Show "Data saved successfully!" message
             Else